azdavis/millet/editors/vscode/readme.md

 The [language server][lang-srv] is [beta-quality software][known-issues].
 It might be slow, wrong, incomplete, or unstable.

-You can turn it off by setting `millet.useLanguageServer` to `false` in your VS Code settings.
+You can turn it off by setting `millet.server.enabled` to `false` in your VS Code settings.

 ## Features